Harold-GC/narf/README.md

  - For people familiarized with UNIX/Linux environments who prefer CLI than UI, NARF is a nice altenative to the web interface.

 ## Limitations
- - It only displays Power ON VMs.
-This is by design, VMs that are not running has no impact on cluster performance.
+ - For live reports it only displays running VMs.
+Assuming stopped VMs has no impact on cluster performance.
+ - Historic reports doesn't filter by running VMs, but it doesn't account for VM migrations.
+This is, at the moment for historic reports a VM is listed in the host where is currently running.
  - Display a maximum of 252 VMs.
 This is the max number of entities that Arithmos query returns.

 ## arithmos_cli case and why narf is needed